CSUChico-CSCI340/CSCI440-Virtual-Paging-Assignment/README.md

 If your code generates warnings when building under gcc on the VM using -Wall and -Wextra you will be penalized 1 point per warning.
 In addition, to receive full credit your submission must:
 * Meet all requirements elicited in this document
 * Code must adhere to good coding practices.
-* Code must be submitted to Turnin prior to due date.
+* Code must be submitted to INGInious prior to due date.

 ## Resources
 Refer to your textbook and class notes of OS paging policies and implementations.